-Coronavirus and Nursing Homes
+Coronavirus (COVID-19): Rules for Nursing Homes

 Authored By: Northwest Justice Project

 - Read this in:

 - Spanish / Español

 Questions and answers about how COVID-19 has affected nursing home and long-term care facilities in Washington state. #5204EN

 - Are there special rules for nursing homes during this pandemic?

 - Do these rules cover assisted living facilities?

 - What are the rules around any permitted visits?